 - The Engine is hard to start after it reaches proper temperature.

 - The check engine light or service engine light appears.

 - Engine overheats frequently.

 - Engine Code P0116, P0117 or P0118 appear.

-Any of the above warning signs are an indicator that the coolant temperature sensor is malfunctioning or needs replacement.
+Any of the above fault/warning signs are an indicator that the coolant temperature sensor is faulted or needs replacement.
 A malfunctioning sensor can produce increased emissions and overheating problems.
-KLM performance strongly recommends that this sensor is addressed to ensure proper engine operation. replaced.
+KLM Performance strongly recommends that this coolant sensor is addressed to ensure proper engine operation.